Life insurance is a fundamental component of a well-diversified financial portfolio, offering protection and financial security Read More...

 Ref.
 No. KLI/25-26/E-WEB/1623

-Understanding the life insurance vs. term insurance comparison enables one to determine the policy that best fits their financial needs.
-Although both provide financial coverage, they are different regarding tenure, structure of premiums, and benefits.
-By understanding what is difference between term insurance and life insurance, you can make well-informed decisions in regard to your long-term security and objectives.
+Understanding the difference between term Insurance and life Insurance enables you to determine the policy that best fits your financial needs.
+Although both provide financial coverage, they are different in terms of tenure, structure of premiums, and benefits.

 | Feature | Term Insurance | Life Insurance |